Cavaliers end 12-game home skid, beat Hawks 127-105

 Hawks: Dedmon’s return moved C Damian Jones to a reserve role. … C Clint Capela (plantar fasciitis) and F Skal Labissiere (left knee) were out.

 Cavaliers: Love didn’t play because of a sore right Achilles.
-Beilein said he slightly injured the Achilles last week and played with the soreness Sunday. … Thompson is 7 for 23 on 3-pointers in his career..
+Coach John Beilein said he slightly injured the Achilles last week and played with the soreness Sunday. … Thompson is 7 for 23 on 3-pointers in his career.

 HALL OF FAME SALUTE